stil/zlog-sql/README.md

 # zlog-sql
 MySQL/SQLite logging plugin for ZNC IRC bouncer written in Python 3

+## Features
+* Supports both MySQL and SQLite databases.
+* Asynchronous database writes on separate thread.
+Guarantees that ZNC won't hang during SQL connection timeout.
+* Automatic table creation (`CREATE TABLE IF NOT EXIST`)
+* Retry after failed inserts.
+When database server is offline, logs are buffered to memory.
+They are saved when database is back online, so you won't lose logs during MySQL outages.

 ## Quick start
 1. Copy `zlog_sql.py` to `~/.znc/modules/zlog_sql.py`.